 Yes, as best we can tell.
 Recent studies have used the Consumer Expenditure Survey (CEX) to compare trends in income inequality and consumption inequality since the late 1970s.
 The CEX isn’t designed to effectively capture spending among the top 1%, so it may overestimate or underestimate the degree to which consumption inequality has increased.
-The data, though, suggest that consumption inequality has increased almost as much as income inequality or the same amount.14
+The data suggest that consumption inequality has increased, though studies have reached varying conclusions about whether it has risen as much as income inequality.35

 Some believe we should incorporate wealth into the measure of income.
-Specifically, we should add an estimated income stream of, say, 5% of the value of people’s net worth.
+Specifically, we should add an estimated income stream of, say, 5% of the value of each household’s net worth.
 Would doing so change our conclusion about the trend in income inequality in recent decades?

 Not much.
 Tim Smeeding and Jeffrey Thompson use data from the Survey of Consumer Finances (SCF) to calculate an income measure that combines standard income flows with imputed income to assets.
-Compared to the CBO income data (figures 4, 8), this measure suggests a higher level of inequality and a somewhat smaller but still sizeable rise in inequality.15
+Compared to the CBO income data (figure 11), this measure suggests a higher level of inequality and a somewhat smaller but still sizable rise in inequality.36

 WHAT DO AMERICANS THINK?